tom171296/BlogNet/_drafts/SecretManagementHashicorpVault.md

 ## Hashicorp vault

 The biggest solution for all the above called challenges is to centralize all of your secrets right.
 That is exactly what vault offers.
 A centralized place to keep your secrets secure.
+Beside a centralized place to keep your secrets, storing your secrets in vault has a few more benefits.

+Vault is build to keep your secrets secure, but what if vault self get compromised